Step 1: Request your Ballot (Now!)

 Now.
 Seriously.
 Do it as early as possible.

-Generally speaking, DPG recommends applying to vote by mail for the November election no later than 10 days before the election (Saturday, December 26 for the general election).
+Generally speaking, DPG recommends applying to vote by mail for the Runoff election no later than December 14th.

 Probably not.
 Most voters have to reapply to vote by mail before every election.
 If you are over 65, have a physical disability, or live overseas, and you opted into receiving ballots for the full election cycle on a previous application, you will not need to reapply to receive your ballot for December 1, 2020 and January 5, 2021.
 If you aren’t sure, go ahead and apply (there’s no penalty), or call the voter protection hotline.

-Drop boxes are required by law to be emptied by elections officials at least once every 24 hours, are fastened to the ground (or other immobile structure) and are under video surveillance.
+Drop boxes are required by law to be emptied by elections officials regularly, are fastened to the ground (or other immobile structure) and are under video surveillance.
 Find a drop box in your county.

 Yes, you can.
 So long as you have not already voted your absentee ballot, you can choose to vote in person.
 If you have your absentee ballot in your possession, take it with you to the polls and give it to the poll worker.
 The poll worker will dispose of your old ballot and let you vote at the polling place.
 If you do not have your absentee ballot in your possession (for example, you have not received it yet, or you’ve misplaced it), that’s okay too.
 Simply tell the poll worker you applied for one, but that you’d like to vote in person instead.
 The poll worker will ask you to sign a form where you swear you haven’t voted, and then you’ll be permitted to vote in person.